Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 The in-flight correction of the energy scale will rely on the previously determined gain scales, and on an on-board Modulated X-ray Source (MXS).
-The MXS is an X-ray source with a fast response time that produces Brehmsstrahlung of accelerated electrons on a target, together with a few emission lines of this target (Si, Cr and Cu lines expected).
-Additional housekeeping data (HK) will provide an estimation of the environment surrounding the detectors, and the quantities affecting the gain scale.
+The MXS is an X-ray source with a fast response time that produces Brehmsstrahlung of accelerated electrons on a target, together with \AM{characteristic X-ray} emission lines \AM{from the} target (Si, Cr and Cu lines expected). \AM{The Si, Cr, and Cu K$\alpha$ lines will be used for the in-flight correction. }Additional housekeeping data (HK) will provide an estimation of the environment surrounding the detectors, and the quantities affecting the gain scale.
 A number ($\sim10$) of different housekeeping probes (e.g. temperature sensors) is expected to be used to further refine the correction.
-Provided the gain scales calibrated on ground cover a sufficiently large parameter space of operating conditions, the in-flight gain scale could be recovered at all times using an interpolation of previous gain scales on the new operating point \cite{2018SPIE10699E..4MC}.
-The short term ($\sim$5~ks) drifts will be monitored by periodically shining the MXS on the detector array (flashes of $\sim$1 s every $\sim$66 s.).
+Provided the gain scales calibrated on ground cover a sufficiently large parameter space of operating conditions, the in-flight gain scale could be recovered at all times using an interpolation of previous gain scales on the new operating point \cite{2018SPIE10699E..4MC}.\AM{The uncertainties induced by these methods are accounted for in the error budget of the instrument performance.} The short term ($\sim$5~ks) drifts will be monitored by periodically shining the MXS on the detector array (flashes of $\sim$1 s every $\sim$66 s.).
 Long term drifts, on the other hand, will be verified with the $^{55}$Fe source as well as well chosen sky sources, through ground analysis of systematics and science data.

 Energy scales relevant to the flight-like configuration can only be obtained with an instrument close to its final configuration.
 However, the energy scale(s) will be checked at all possible levels beforehand, beginning at the detector level, albeit with a readout chain different than the one which will be on the final instrument.
 In the following section, we only describe the calibration procedures that will be run, first, at the Engineering Model (EM) level, with a first flight-like configuration, and then at the Flight Model (FM) level for a final full calibration.
 It should be noted that the following statements assume an RTS that provides lines known to better than a few tenths of~eV.
 Then, the ground calibration sequence should be as follows : \begin{enumerate}